-Other goals of this requirement are to enhance students’ medical education through meaningful service-learning experiences, to address community needs and to build relationships and goodwill with our community members, leaders and organizations.
+Your medical education is enhanced through meaningful service-learning experiences that address community needs and build relationships with our community members, leaders and organizations.

-- At the beginning of each academic year, Geisinger Commonwealth makes available information pertaining to prominent community needs and area service organizations; however, as interests and passions vary from person to person, we give our students the flexibility to identify their own service projects and organizations.
+At the beginning of each academic year, you’ll learn about community needs and area service organizations.
+You’ll have the flexibility to choose your own service projects and organizations.

-Northeast and central Pennsylvania are home to hundreds of nonprofit organizations that aid the health and wellness of our communities.
-Most nonprofit organizations welcome student volunteers for various projects and programs throughout the year.
-The following is a partial list of organizations in our local communities that welcome Geisinger Commonwealth student volunteers.
+Northeastern and central Pennsylvania are home to hundreds of nonprofit organizations that aid the health and wellness of our communities.
+Most of them welcome student volunteers for various projects and programs throughout the year.

 - American Cancer Society – Wilkes-Barre